goatfiles/dmscripts/README.md

 + dm-usbmount - mount/unmount usb drives using dmenu.
 No fancy daemon required
 + dm-music - Dmenu as your music player

+# Contributing
+This is a collection of dmenu scripts that I have found useful in my day-to-day activities as a desktop Linux user.
+Although initially this was just for my personal scripts, this project is now open to the community.
+If you would like to contribute your own scripts or improve any existing scripts, I would be happy to review your merge requests.
+All scripts submitted should meet the following guidelines:

+Scripts should be written in Bash and use the following shebang line:

+    #!/usr/bin/env bash

+To avoid unintended errors, scripts should include the line:

+    set -euo pipefail

+Before submitting, please run your script through shellcheck to check for potential errors.
+Sometimes, you may get a shellcheck warning that you cannot fix because the "fix" would actually break the script.
+If so, leave a comment in the script that will disable the shellcheck warning in the future.

+For example, to disable the SC2154 warning about referencing http_proxy:

+    # shellcheck disable=SC2154
+    echo "proxy=$http_proxy" | ...

+Also, please use consistent indentation, preferably four spaces rather than tabs.

-Currently, we would prefer if you took a look at our [TODO list](TODO.md) as we would like to ensure all scripts are stable and secure.
+Contributors are asked to look at our [TODO list](TODO.md) as we would like to ensure all scripts are stable and secure.

 # Dependencies